danfuzz/samizdat/doc/samizdat-0/library-code.md

 This function returns whatever the called function returned (including void).

+#### `nonlocalExit yieldFunction thunk? <> . | !.`

+Helper for calling nonlocal exit functions.
+This takes a function of zero-or-one argument &mdash; such as in particular the "yield" functions defined when using nonlocal exit syntax &mdash; and an optional thunk (function of no arguments).

+If `thunk` is passed, then this function call calls `thunk()`.
+If the call to `thunk` returns a value, then it then calls `yieldFunction` passing it that value.
+If the call to `thunk` returns void, then it calls `yieldFunction` with no arguments.

+If `thunk` is not passed, then this function calls `yieldFunction` with no arguments.

+It is an error (terminating the runtime) if the call to `yieldFunction` returns to this function.

 #### `object implementation state <> function`

 Constructs and returns an "object".
 In *Samizdat Layer 0* an object is